 The Essential Guide to Borough Market, London

-Borough Market pulls me in every single time I’m in London.
-I cross the river, follow the smell of grilled cheese and baking bread, and suddenly I’m standing in one of the best food markets in the city — wondering how I’m supposed to choose just one thing to eat.
+Borough Market pulls me in every time I’m in London.
+I cross the river, follow the smell of grilled cheese and fresh bread, and suddenly I’m in the middle of one of the city’s best food markets — trying to decide what on earth to eat first.

-- Best entrance for first-timers: Stoney Street.
-This drops you straight into the heart of the market and gives you that classic “wow, I’m here” moment.
+- Stoney Street puts you straight into the heart of the market with that classic “oh wow, I’m here” moment.

 - Borough High Street